jnv/bitoff.org/posts/2023-01-18-pocket-api-auth/index.md

 ---
 title: "Exploring Pocket API: Authorization"
-description: ""
+description: "Dive into the Pocket's OAuth-but-not-quite authorization flow."
 ---

 I've been using [Pocket](https://getpocket.com/) for quite some time.
-Recently, I've decided to build something on top of their API.
-And since Pocket's API is a bit dated and resources are scarce, I've collected my notes and thoughts on the API as a future reference for myself – perhaps it will be useful to you.
+Recently, I wanted to build something on top of their API.
+I've collected my notes and thoughts on Pocket API as a future reference for myself.
+Perhaps it will be useful to you.

 The first thing I needed to figure out was authorization.
 The good news is the authorization flow is [well documented](https://getpocket.com/developer/docs/authentication).
 The bad news is immediately in the first sentence: